microsoft/azuredatastudio-mysql/documentation/quickstart.md

 3. Select **Install** to add the extension.
 Once installed, select **Reload** to enable the extension in Azure Data Studio (only required when installing an extension for the first time).

+**Note**: The extension is currently available in Azure Data Studio insider build only.
+To use the extension with Azure Data Studio general availability (GA) release, follow the [Offline Installation] instructions.

 ## Connect to MySQL

 1. Start **Azure Data Studio**.